Critical Care Anesthesia Fellowship

 For questions regarding processing of visas, please contact:

-Mass General’s Critical Care Anesthesia Fellowship is a 12-month training program that provides core experience in two multidisciplinary surgical intensive care units (SICUs) and the cardiac ICU (CSICU).
+Mass General’s Critical Care Anesthesia Fellowship is a 12-month training program that provides core experience in multidisciplinary medical, surgical and cardiac ICUs.
 The program offers a wide variety of clinical electives, didactics and research opportunities.
 All fellows complete the requirements for certification by the American Board of Anesthesiology (ABA).
-Our graduates have been successful in securing staff positions in critical care medicine.
+Our graduates have been successful in securing staff positions in critical care medicine in academic and private practice settings across the United States and in other areas of the world.

 Fellows benefit from a robust, multidisciplinary didactic schedule that includes: